-Top 20 Regional Economic Development Group

-- Site Selection magazine, May 2023
+Top 20 Regional Economic Development Group - Site Selection magazine, May 2023

-Top Economic Development Group for Diversity, Equity + Inclusion

-- Business Facilities magazine, May 2023

-The Greater Richmond Partnership was established in 1994 with the intent to be funded as a 50/50 public-private partnership.
-Over time, this equal split shifted to increased public sector funding, reaching a height of 65 percent of GRP's funding coming from the public sector during FY21.

-After placing a renewed focus on increasing engagement with current investors plus attracting new interest, GRP successfully increased private sector funding by 21 percent in FY22 and then doubled that success with another 42 percent increase in FY23.
-This represents a total increase of 72 percent from FY21's annual fundraising to FY23.
+Top Economic Development Group for Diversity, Equity + Inclusion - Business Facilities magazine, May 2023 14 INVESTOR ENGAGEMENT The Greater Richmond Partnership was established in 1994 with the intent to be funded as a 50/50 publicprivate partnership.
+Over time, this equal split shifted to increased public sector funding, reaching a height of 64 percent of GRP's funding coming from the public sector during FY21.
+After placing a renewed focus on increasing engagement with current investors plus attracting new interest, GRP successfully increased private sector funding in FY22 and then in FY23.
+This represents a total increase of 72 percent in private sector funds since FY21.
 GRP will be back to running an even budget split for FY24 which comes a year earlier than our original target.
-According to benchmarking analysis of regional EDOs from across the country, the best-in-class organizations receive 70 percent of their budget from the private sector.

 GRP's investment levels are as follows:

-- Regional Leadership Circle Champions: \$100,000+ - Regional Leadership Circle Advocates: \$50,000+ - Regional Leadership Circle Directors: \$25,000+ - Premium: \$10,000+Standard: \$5,000+
+- Regional Leadership Circle Champions: \$100,000+ - Regional Leadership Circle Advocates: \$50,000+ - Regional Leadership Circle Directors: \$25,000+ - Premium: \$10,000+ - Standard: \$5,000+ INVESTOR RELATIONS COMMITTEE Return on Investment (FY23) The Investor Relations Committee provided guidance to GRP that resulted in improvements to investor

 For a full list of benefits at each investor level, visit our website at grpva.com/invest

+programming.
+In addition, the committee suggested an enhanced investor directory on the recently-updated GRPVA.com website to facilitate improved referrals for clients.
+The committee continued to provide introductions to prospective investors to GRP.

 INVESTOR ENGAGEMENT

 GRP's committees are a great way to become more engaged with our organization.
 Each committee meets on a quarterly basis and gains insight into GRP's core operational areas to provide feedback on how it can better recruit new companies to locate in the region.

 - Regional Leadership Circle

-- Business Development (annual investment of \$10k+)
+- Business Development

 - Investor Relations

 - Research

 - Marketing

+Increase in Private-sector funds

+(FY21-23)